rugk/crops-parser/README.md

 Calculate yearly average…
 Sort data…
 Evaluate data…
-WARNING: No language code for North Macedonia could be found.
+WARNING: No language code for China could be found.
 Skip.
 Finish processing…
 ```

+The language code warning for China is to be expected, see [the contributing guide for details](./CONTRIBUTING.md).

 ## What does it?